AlistairPerry/FTLDMEGMEM/README.md

 <br />

-Most importantly, the following information details how the main findings were produced, relating to sections 2 and 3 above.
+Most importantly, the following information details how the main findings were produced, relating to sections 2/3.

 <br />